Danaka-dev/solominer2/README.md

 Coming soon
 -------------
----
-We are looking forward the release of **Solominer** version **BETA 2** which will feature automatic currency exchange of mining rewards in the coins of your choice (BTC, ETH, LTC, USDT...), support for more blockchains and more...
+We are looking forward the release of **Solominer** version **BETA 2** which will feature automatic currency exchange of mining rewards in the coins of your choice (BTC, ETH, LTC, USDT...), support for more blockchains and more gorgeous features...

 ### ***Stay tuned !***

 Donation
 --------
----

 **Solominer** is configured for a 3% donation level, which can easily be changed or removed from the source code.
 If you do so however, you might want to consider making a one-off donation to support our work.